wmaillard/Networking/Project2/README.txt

 Project 2
 5/28/16

-This program was tested on flip1.engr.oregonstate.edu and flip2.engr.oregonstate.edu.
+This program was tested on flip3.engr.oregonstate.edu with flip3.engr.oregonstate.edu.

 *Extra Credit: This program can transfer any type of file